CQCL/pytket-extensions/README.md

 This repository contains a collection of Python extension modules for CQC's [pytket](https://cqcl.github.io/pytket) quantum SDK.

-Each of these module provides one or several _backends_ (intefaces to devices or simulators), _frontends_ (interfaces to other high-level quantum languages), or both.
+Each of these modules provides one or several _backends_ (interfaces to devices or simulators), _frontends_ (interfaces to other high-level quantum languages), or both.